PhotoSwipe on a Jekyll Site

 Requirements

-This site is built with Jekyll and currently I use two types of pages that contain image sets: portfolio projects and blog posts.
-At some point, I would also like to add image galleries.
+This site uses Jekyll and currently has two types of pages with image sets: portfolio projects and blog posts.
+I’d also like to add galleries.

-On the first pass of my site refresh, I automatically wrapped all inline images with a link tag so that when clicked they would open at full size in a new tab.
-This allowed visitors to view detailed versions of a design mockup, for example, but the experience was far from ideal.
+During my site’s first refresh, I wrapped all inline images with a link tag to open them at full size in a new tab.
+This allowed visitors to view detailed versions of a design mockup, but the experience was not ideal.
 My wishlist for improvements included:

-• Images must open in a lightbox on the same page
+• Images must open on the same page without navigating away.

-• Users must be able to left/right arrow through everything on the page
+• Users must be able to navigate through all visuals on a page.

-• Users must be able to quickly exit the lightbox by clicking off, hitting esc, or going back
+• Users must be able to quickly return to the full page contents.

-• Zoom in/out within lightbox is a nice-to-have
+• Zoom in/out within lightbox to inspect large images.

 Solution

-A few minutes of research showed that PhotoSwipe accomplishes all of the critical requirements and more.
-I thought this was going to be a quick win, but I soon encountered two problems:
+A few minutes of research showed that PhotoSwipe meets the critical requirements and more.
+I thought this would be a quick win, but I soon encountered two problems:

-1. It requires a specific HTML layout that was at odds with mine… and perhaps not compatible with figure and/or figcaption at all?
+1. It requires a specific HTML layout that was at odds with mine, and perhaps incompatible with figure and/or figcaption?

-2. Image dimensions need to be passed to the script
+2. You need to pass image dimensions to the script.

-It seemed like I was back to the drawing board, but fortunately there were pointers to a jQuery wrapper that worked around the issues.
-Since I was already using jQuery, getting it running took minimal effort.
+I was back to the drawing board, but there were pointers on the forums to a jQuery wrapper that worked around these issues.
+Since I was already using jQuery, getting it running from there took minimal effort.

-Lightbox gallery working on my site The PhotoSwipe lightbox up and running on my project pages
+Lightbox gallery working on my site The PhotoSwipe lightbox is running on my project pages.

 Customizing

-1. Small tweaks in the default UI options, such as hiding the share & full-screen elements
+1. Tweak the default UI options, like hiding the share and full-screen elements.

-2. My sticky header wasn’t playing nice, so implemented a hack to hide it when the lightbox opens.
-This is buggy and needs more work.
+2. I hacked my sticky header to hide it when the lightbox opens because it wasn’t working.
+This is potentially buggy and may need more work.

 Hack for hiding sticky header

 3. I wanted to exclude certain images and group others in separate galleries.
-Using the wrapper’s functionality, I had already added data-fancybox-group="gallery1" to my standard image layout.
-This added all images to gallery1 so they could be navigated with left/right.
-I ended up adding a gallery image property to accomplish this.
+I added data-fancybox-group="gallery1" to my standard image layout using the wrapper’s functionality.
+This added all images to gallery1 for left/right navigation.
+I added a gallery image property to accomplish this.

-• By default (no property specified), all images on a page will be added to the lightbox gallery gallery1.
+• By default, all images on a page will be added to the lightbox gallery gallery1.

-• To create any number of custom lightbox galleries per page, set gallery to a desired name per image
+• To create multiple custom lightbox galleries per page, set gallery to a desired name per image.

 Gallery Liquid code